department-of-veterans-affairs/abd-vro/.github/ISSUE_TEMPLATE/vro-engineer-onboarding.md

 ---

-## Engineer Onboarding Checklist
+# Engineer Onboarding Checklist

+Welcome to the Virtual Regional Office (VRO) team!
+We are excited to have you onboard.

+This document will streamline your onboarding process and reduce the startup time needed to ramp up on VRO.

-Below are actions you should take and resources to review.
-As you go through onboarding, feel free to add other pages to this list if you think they'd be helpful.
+*NOTE*: This issue template can be edited here.
+As you go through onboarding, you can add other pages or resources to this checklist if you find them helpful.
+If you encounter broken links or outdated information, please make any necessary updates or ask for help fixing them!

-### Getting Started
+## Team Integration

+### Onboarding Buddy and Collaboration

+- [ ]  **Get added to the `#benefits-onboarding` Slack channel**.
+    - [ ]  Complete onboarding procedures in the Slack Canvas.
+    - [ ]  Provide your role, email, and team for onboarding buddies.
+- [ ]  **Go through Benefits Portfolio onboarding materials and buddy meetings**.

+### Pair Programming and Code Walkthroughs

+- [ ]  **Set up code walkthrough meetings with engineering team members**.
+    - [ ]  Ask during scrum ceremonies or on Slack.
+- [ ]  **Ask to pair with other engineers** during daily scrum meetings.

 ### Meetings and Communication